hmaru/qiime2_HOMD_classifier/README.md

 # qiime2_HOMD_classifier
-Qiime2 feature classidier made with HOMD database
+How to make Qiime2 feature classifier with HOMD database